-Cats do lots of things that make our minds wander, “what are they doing?!”
-One often pondered cat behavior is licking.
-And not just that, but why it is that cats lick certain things.
-I recently asked my wonderful army of cat fans what is a behavior that their cats do and they have no idea why on Earth it is that they do it, and “why does my cat lick plastic” was by far the most asked question.
-We know that cats like to lick, and not as much as dogs per se, but there are some cats who like to lick often.
+Cats do lots of things that make our minds curious about their behavior, and cat licking falls high on that list.
+And not just that, but why do cats lick certain things?
+When it comes to cat licking behavior, “Why does my cat lick plastic” is something that many cat owners often wonder about.
+We know that cats like to lick, and not as much as dogs per se, but some cats like to lick often.

-When your cat licks you, they typically do this because they are literally wanting to taste what it is that they smell—which is you!
+When your cat licks you, they typically do this because they literally want to taste what it is that they smell—which is you!
 So, all that licking just means that they happen to be drawn to your specific perfume.

-Cats also like to lick fresh water off of us from the shower, which is mainly because cats actually prefer to drink room temperature water, unlike cool water like we humans do.
-(Maybe next time you give your cat some water, serve it up room temp for your feline friend!)
-Additionally, cats like the fresh water possible, and they’ve come to realize that your shower faucet is perfectly fresh to their liking.
+Cats also like to lick freshwater off of us from the shower, which is mainly because cats actually prefer to drink room-temperature water, unlike cool water, as we humans do.
+(Maybe next time you give your cat some water, serve it up at room temp for your feline friend!)
+Additionally, cats like the freshest water possible, and they’ve realized that your shower faucet is perfectly fresh to their liking.

 A Sound They Want to Taste—Literally!